- Clinical Trials: What You Need to Know

 - There may be inconveniences such as more frequent office visits and testing, as well as time and travel commitments.

 - If you take part in a randomized clinical trial, you may not have a choice about which treatment you get.
-If the study is blinded, you (and maybe your doctor) will not know which one you are getting (although this information is available if needed for your safety).
+If the study is blinded, you (and maybe your doctor) will not know which treatment you’re getting (although this information is available if needed for your safety).
 This will be explained to you before you decide to take part.

 - Insurers may not cover all of the costs of taking part in a clinical trial, but they usually cover the costs of what would normally be standard care.
 Be sure to talk to your insurance provider and to someone involved with the study before you decide to take part, so you know what you may have to pay for.
 (There’s more on this in the section called “What about cost?
 Will my insurance cover it?”)